-- Ordinary citizens are discriminated against and they are unable to carry their case through the bureaucracy. - The police use excessive force when arresting law-breakers.
-In Oyam someone was killed during arrest. - Citizens do not have the capacity to report institutions that do not abide by the law. - In some cases, justice is served, perpetrators are arrested, prosecuted and taken to prison.

-- When citizens have money they are treated well, but when they don't have any, they are treated badly - especially at the hospitals, the police and other public offices. - The Parish Chief of Abyet Parish did not remit money collected from birth notification certificates to the sub-county account.
-A meeting was called and minutes were forwarded to the district but no action has been taken so far. - Some district officials promote human rights violations, especially when it involves vulnerable citizens.
-A worker was physically abused by a businessman and the district's Labour Office instead convinced the victim to accept money from the offender. - Those who make the laws are the first violators.
+VOICES OF RESPONDENTS Ordinary citizens are discrim against and they are unable their case through the burea The police use excessive for when arresting law-breakers Oyam someone was killed du arrest. to carry ucracy. ce . ln Citizens do not have the capacity to report institutions that do not abide by the law.
+In some cases, justice is served, perpetrators are arrested, prosecuted and taken to prison. • When citizens have money they are treated well, but when they don't have any, they are treated badly - especially at the hospitals, the police and other public offices. mone certific meeti forwa taken • Some violati citizer busine instea from t Parish Chief of Abyet Parish did not remit y collected from birth notification cates to the sub-county account.
+A ng was called and minutes were rded to the district but no action has been so far. e district officials promote human rights ons, especially when it involves vulnerable ns.
+A worker was physically abused by a essman and the district's Labour Office ad convinced the victim to accept money the offender.